fiftydinar/gidro-os/README.md

 Rebasing is only supported from Fedora Silverblue edition.

 You will need to enroll security key before rebase with the command below, even if you're not using Secure Boot (requires internet).
-It will prompt you for sudo user password, so type that, then type the password for secure key, which is `ublue-os`:
+It will prompt you for sudo user password, so type that, then type the password for secure key, which is `universalblue`:

 ```
 wget -q https://github.com/ublue-os/akmods/raw/main/certs/public_key.der -O /tmp/akmods-ublue.der && sudo mokutil --timeout -1 && sudo mokutil --import /tmp/akmods-ublue.der && rm /tmp/akmods-ublue.der